pkg image

 It’s a difficult but incredibly gratifying trip to ascend Tent Peak and then descend back to Tent Peak Base Camp.
 It combines technical proficiency, tenacity, and the pure thrill of reaching a Himalayan peak to represent the epitome of the Annapurna trekking experience.
 Trekkers that accomplish this in the midst of the breathtaking Himalayas are left with priceless memories and a great sense of accomplishment.

-An overnight stay at TBC.
+• An overnight stay at Tent Base Camp.

 Day 13